-- Special time deposits accounts;

-- · Certificates of deposit;

-- Obligations of the United States of America;

-- Obligations guaranteed by agencies of the United States of America where the payment of principal and interest are guaranteed by the United States of America; - Obligations of the State of New York; - Obligations issued pursuant to Local Finance Law §24.00 by any municipality, school district or district corporation other than the Village of Greenport;
+- Special time deposits accounts; - Certificates of deposit; - Obligations of the United States of America - Obligations guaranteed by agencies of the United States of America where the payment of principal and interest are guaranteed by the United States of America; - · Obligations of the State of New York; - Obligations issued pursuant to Local Finance Law §24.00 by any municipality, school district or district corporation other than the Village of Greenport.

-All investment obligations shall be payable or redeemable at the option of the Village of Greenport within such times as the proceeds will be needed to meet expenditures for purposes for which the moneys were provided.
+All investment obligations shall be payable or redeemable at the option of the Village of Greenport within such times as the proceeds will be needed to meet expenditures for purposes for which the money was provided.

-XI.AUTHORIZED FINANCIAL INSTITUTIONS AND DEALERS
+XI.
+AUTHORIZED FINANCIAL INSTITUTIONS AND DEALERS

-The Village of Greenport shall maintain a list of financial institutions and dealers approved for investment purposes and establish appropriate limits to the amount of investments which can be made with each financial institution or dealer.
-All financial institutions with which the Village of Greenport conducts business must be credit worthy.
+The Village of Greenport shall maintain a list of financial institutions and dealers with which it is authorized to place investments.
+All financial institutions with which the Village of Greenport conducts business must be creditworthy.
 Banks shall provide their most recent Consolidated Report of Condition (Call Report) at the request of the Village of Greenport.
-Security dealers not affiliated with a bank shall be required to be classified as reporting dealers affiliated with the New York Federal Bank, as primary dealers.
-The Treasurer is responsible for evaluation of the financial position and maintaining a listing of proposed depositories, trading partners and custodians.
+Security dealers not affiliated with a bank shall be required to be classified as reporting dealers affiliated with the New York Federal Reserve Bank, as primary dealers.
+The Treasurer is responsible for the evaluation of the financial position and maintaining a listing of proposed depositories, trading partners and custodians.
 Such listing shall be evaluated at least annually.

-XII.PURCHASE OF INVESTMENTS
+XII.
+PURCHASE OF INVESTMENTS